Getting Paid for Unused Vacation if You Quit

 Getting Paid for Unused Vacation or Sick Time

-The states requiring that unused leave be paid if an employment contract or employer promise to pay exists are: Alaska, Arizona, Arkansas, Colorado, Connecticut, the District of Columbia, Hawaii, Iowa, Kentucky, Louisiana, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, Texas, Utah, Vermont, West Virginia, and Wisconsin.
+The states requiring that unused vacation be paid if an employment contract or employer promise/policy to pay exists are as follows: Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticut, the District of Columbia, Delaware, Georgia, Hawaii, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Nevada, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Vermont, Washington, West Virginia, and Wisconsin.

-If you're not sure about eligibility, check with your state department of labor for information on what unused leave pay you qualify for.
+Check with your Human Resources department or state department of labor for information on what unused leave pay you may qualify for.
+State laws may change, and special circumstances could apply to your situation.